 Box listings

 Some idea of the time period that Snowball worked as a photographer can be gleaned from the handwritten labels he affixed to the front of his boxes of glass plate negatives.
-Many of these have been scanned and are available on the University of Newcastle Living Histories site.
+Many of these have been scanned and are available on the University of Newcastle Living Histories site, and they also have a PDF that lists the boxes, including transcriptions.

-I have compiled an index of Snowball photograph box listings, ordered by box number and year.
-Note that there are two series of numberings.
+I have also compiled an index of Snowball photograph box listings, ordered by box number and year.
+My index does not include transcriptions, but does have hyperlinks to the box listing images.
+Note that there are two series of numbers.
 The first series begins in 1885 (box 2 in Oct 1885) and goes to box 349 in 1905.
 In 1906 Snowball began numbering boxes from 1 again, with box 7 in February 1906.
 The numbering of this second series is somewhat strange and not necessarily in date order.
 After 1906 the highest numbered box label I could find was box 139 in January 1910, but the latest date is box 55 in September 1912.

 The earliest Snowball photo I can find in the University of Newcastle collection is of Thomas Croudace’s house, listed on the cover of box 2.